openrewrite/rewrite-docs/reference/yaml-format-reference.md

   * See [Recipe Development Environment](../getting-started/recipe-development-environment.md) for instructions on setting up your project for recipe development
   * e.g.: [rewrite-testing-frameworks](https://github.com/openrewrite/rewrite-testing-frameworks/tree/master/src/main/resources/META-INF/rewrite)

 In either case, these YAML files share the same format and purpose: making styles and recipes available to rewrite.
-A single Rewrite YAML file may contain any number of recipes and styles, separated by `---`.
+A single OpenRewrite YAML file may contain any number of recipes and styles, separated by `---`.

 {% hint style="info" %}
 Within a YAML document recipe and style names are always fully qualified.